adsabs/adsabs-dev-api/search.md

 ##### bigquery

     https://api.adsabs.harvard.edu/v1/search/bigquery
-Query the database using a seed list of bibcodes. (@roman @aacommazzi we don't have documentation for bigquery; would one of you care to provide this?)
+Query the database and limit results only to the collection of supplied identifiers.
+Useful when you cannot express your search using a query, but you have the list of identifiers (and want facets, citations, etc.)

 ##### tvrh

     https://api.adsabs.harvard.edu/v1/search/tvrh
-Compute and return the term-vector components on a query. (@roman @aacommazzi @aholachek please help me to add one sentence describing what this means).
-The technical documentation can be at https://cwiki.apache.org/confluence/display/solr/The+Term+Vector+Component.
+Compute and return term and document frequencies of the given query - useful for visualizations and/or post-processing of results.
+[Technical documentation](https://cwiki.apache.org/confluence/display/solr/The+Term+Vector+Component)

 ##### qtree

     https://api.adsabs.harvard.edu/v1/search/qtree
-(@roman @aacommazzi I need your input here, too)
+Turn a query string into a hierarchical structure (as seen by the ADS Search Syntax Parser).
+Can be used to validate a query or to build smart search interfaces.

 ## Query parameters